This work is grounded in honoring the horse as a sentient partner.

 Ethical horsemanship and long-term well-being.

-Supporting people in better understanding their horses.
+Supporting people in better understanding their horses and how they influence them.

 Low-pressure, consent-based interaction.